scania/corporate-ui/readme.md

 ## Node version

-Use version 8.15 or older any more recent stable version.
+Use 8.15 or newer stable version of node.

 ## Join us on Slack